Clayton Haight

 Let's start with power distribution.
 Power directly from the battery gets distributed to each motor controller.
 The Jetson is power hungry, consuming 25W at max computation (which we will basically always be at) at an annoyingly low voltage of 5V.
 With no good high power 5V bucks on the market, Ethan decided to design and build his own using a 45V 5A DC-DC converter from TI.

 Modern day FOC brushless motor control is kind of a weird duopoly.
 You have two good options, VESC (and all of its copies) or O-Drive.
 Both of these options have a ton of features in terms of position, velocity, torque control and different sensored and sensorless techniques.
-Both of them are also pretty pricey, and we couldn’t get a sponsorship from either company.
+Both of them are also pretty pricey, and we weren't able to get a sponsorship from either company.
 We started out with some spare VESCs we had lying around, but one of them was fried, forcing us to go another route.
 There is a third option that some hobbyists use, but it comes with unique challenges.
 Trinamic Motion Control, a German company making custom silicon motor controllers.
 Bought by Maxim Integrated (who is in turn owned by Analog Devices) it sounds as messy as it is.
 Although they very generously offered to sponsor our project by sending us two 4671+6100 breakout boards, they were a huge pain to work with.
 There was no available library for the Jetson so we were forced to write our own by writing bytes directly to memory addresses.
 On top of this, the Jetson only supports 2 hardware SPI chip selects, so Ethan had to write a custom software SPI library to use 4 devices on the line.
 Luckily, Trinamic provides an IDE that allows you to tune your control values and motor parameters.
 Unluckily, it is the worst software I have ever used.
-It is incredibly unstable, most versions didn’t even work at all.
+It is incredibly unstable, most versions didn't even work at all.
 Enjoy some actual screenshots below.

 Once we finally got a usable tune on the motors, it was time to write the control code which I'll go into in the software section.
 Trinamic only lets you command a velocity in integers, meaning no less than 1rpm!
 That means that the control loop couldn't react until it commanded a velocity that rounded up to 1, which drastically hurt the stability.
 The controllers would also randomly set 363rpm to the velocity registers non-deterministically when we set the drive mode to stop.
 We still don't know why this was the case, and this was the main bug holding us back from completing the project.